What is the Enneagram?

-The 8, 9, and 1 types are called the “Body” or “Anger” Types.
+The 8, 9 and 1 types are called the “Body” or “Anger” types.
 These types tend to filter information through the intelligence of kinesthetic and physical sensations and gut instinct.
-Styles 8, 9 and 1 occur as a sense of knowing based upon the physical or gut reactions experienced.
-These types are also called the “Anger” Types because each of the three types uses the energy of anger to achieve what it is they want or need.
+Types 8, 9 and 1 occur as a sense of knowing based upon the physical or gut reactions experienced.
+These types are also called the Anger types because each of the three styles uses the energy of anger to achieve what it is they want or need.

 The arrows on the model indicate shifts of attention and the behaviors that follow.
 Since energy follows attention, we can notice our habitual patterns once we develop the self-awareness to do so.
 Attention shifts differently for each type and depends on the situations occurring at any given moment.
 The movement toward or away from the arrow indicates that you may take on the characteristics of those types shown in the arrow movement when your attention shifts.
 Our colleague and friend, Peter O’Hanrahan, describes it well: “Sometimes we go back and forth very quickly, hardly noticing the change in our outlook.
 At other times we may experience a more dramatic shift or spend quite a bit of time in a point other than our basic personality type.”
 It is important to remember that our type is our “home base” and that any movement away from our “home base” can be a supportive or non-supportive movement.